From the shore of Avoca’s lake to The Entrance’s lagoon, every weekend, somewhere on the Coast, a local market springs to life.

 Further north there’s the Organic Food Market held alongside The Entrance’s lagoon in Memorial Park from 9am to 2pm every Saturday.

-The weekly Gosford Farmer’s Market is held at the Entertainment Grounds every Sunday from 8am to 1pm (except when another event is on) offering everything from freshly picked lemons to lemon myrtle scones.
+The weekly Gosford Farmer’s Market is held at Gosford Showground every Sunday from 730am to 1pm offering everything from freshly picked lemons to lemon myrtle scones.
 With gluten free brownies, hearty beef pies, colourful paella, dim sum, super foods and gozleme also available, it’s a foodie’s delight.

 On the second Sunday of the month, The Market Terrigal is held at Terrigal Scout Hall from 9am to 2pm.
 Curated by and for chic Coasties, stalls offer everything from soap to second-hand clothes, and baskets to blooms.